Priyanshu154/SwingTradeIntel-AI/README.md

 Open http://127.0.0.1:5173 — cosmetic login accepts any email/password; API auth is the `x-demo-key` header only.

-### Bedrock models on this account
+### Bedrock models

-Claude Haiku/Sonnet Marketplace access hits `INVALID_PAYMENT_INSTRUMENT` here, so the deploy uses:
+Deployed model IDs (set in `backend/serverless.yml`):

 - Specialists → `amazon.nova-micro-v1:0`
 - Judge → `amazon.nova-pro-v1:0`
 - Embeddings → `amazon.titan-embed-text-v2:0`

-After adding a payment method in AWS Marketplace / Bedrock model access, you can switch env vars back to Claude IDs in `backend/serverless.yml`.
+Claude Haiku/Sonnet are Marketplace-gated on this account (`INVALID_PAYMENT_INSTRUMENT`).
+After adding a payment method in AWS Marketplace / Bedrock model access, you can optionally switch the env vars to Claude IDs.

 ## API contract